noel-archive/orchid/README.md

 ```

 ## v1.x -> v2.x
-Orchid allows you to have Serialization and new middleware API, read [here](./migrating/v2.md) for more information.
+Read the [migration](./migrating/v2.md) notes for more information.

 ## License
 **@augu/orchid** is released under the MIT License, read [here](/LICENSE) for more information. :heart: